 Time, Form, Concept

+On 4th June 2013 a selection of Korovessi’s work was exhibited in the National Archaeological Museum of Athens.
 This page is a virtual tour of the exhibition accompanied with descriptions of the artist’s ideas and concepts behind each exhibit.

 The Idea behind the exhibition

+Modern Sculpture in dialogue with Ancient Greek Sculpture.
 The exhibition of modern sculpture next to its ancient counterpart is a novel cultural approach.
 It lends itself as mutual ground for exploration by disciplines like Art, History, Sociology, Philosophy and Meditation.
+The sturdy marble that has stored inside it centuries of human contemplation will stand next to a wooden work “Life” with the lightness of its… youthfulness.
+This novel ‘cohabitation’, initiates ubiquitous interest from specialist, amateur, Greek or foreign visitors alike.
+The conversation between different topics, concepts, forms and materials evokes an array of interpretations.

 Flocking